understanding-astro/understanding-astro-book/ch4.md

 In this chapter, we learned about component islands in Astro and how they work.
 We also explored why framework components are sometimes preferred over vanilla Javascript or Typescript via a `<script>` element.

 We also went through the steps to use a framework component in an Astro application, including building a static site, installing the framework, and writing the component.
 Finally, we experimented using a React and Vue component to demonstrate the use of framework components.
-Cheers!
+See you in the next chapter!